 If you also find you suffer diarrhoea after eating asparagus the FODMAPs, specifically, fructose, are likely to be to blame – fructose also speeds up the gut transit time.

-But FODMAP sensitivity isn’t the only reason why asparagus might lead to gas and bloating.
+But FODMAP sensitivity isn’t the only reason why asparagus might make you fart.

 It Also Has Fibre